The Nash-Williams orientation theorem for graphs with countably many ends: Liftings

 We will frequently use the following standard equation describing the intersection of two edge cuts $\delta(A_1)$ and $\delta(A_2)$ for any $A_1,A_2\subseteq V(G)$.

 We begin with Frank's version of Mader's lifting theorem.

-\begin{thm}[{Frank 1992 \cite{frank}}] Let $G$ be a graph containing a vertex $s$ not incident with a bridge of $G$ such that $\deg(s)\neq 3$.
-Then there are $\lfloor \deg(s)/2 \rfloor $ pairwise disjoint $\lambda$-admissible pairs of edges incident with $s$. \end{thm}
+\begin{thm}[{Frank 1992 \cite{frank}}] Let $G$ be a {finite} graph containing a vertex $s$ not incident with a cut-edge of $G$ such that $\deg(s)\neq 3$.
+Then there are $\lfloor \deg(s)/2 \rfloor $ pairwise disjoint {$\lambda_G$}-admissible pairs of edges incident with $s$. \end{thm}

-In particular, the same conclusion holds for any target function $\tau$.
+{Recall that if a pair of edges is $\lambda_G$-admissible, then it is $\tau$-admissible for any target function $\tau$.
+Hence, } the same conclusion {in Theorem~\ref{frank}} holds for any target function $\tau$.
 A consequence of Frank's theorem is that the size of any set of edges incident $s$ such that every two edges in the set do not form a $\tau$-admissible pair is at most $\lceil \deg(s)/2 \rceil$.
 In particular, Frank's theorem implies the same upper bound on the maximum size of an independent set in $L(G,s,\tau_A)$.

 Let $\tau$ be any target function.
 Let $D$ be a subset of $V(G)-s$.
 Then $r_{\tau}(D)$ is defined to be $\max\set{\tau(a,b)}:{a \in D, b \notin D \cup \{s\}}$.
 We say the set $D$ is $\tau$-\emph{dangerous} if $|\delta_G(D)| \leq r_{\tau}(D) + 1$.